tedelm/miniSM/README.md

 # miniSM
-Small web app to register users with email and let them vote on beers
+Small web app to register users with email and let them vote on beers. </br>
+This app is written and intended for mobile use only.